suhaibmalik/watchplus-a3/README.md

 ﻿WatchPlus for ArmA3
 ============

-This ArmA3 addon provide new additional watches *(and other gadgets)* with *planned* new features like altimeter, barometer and much more
+WatchPlus adds alternative watches and gadgets to Arma 3.
+More planned gagets are an altimeter, barometer, and more variations of watches.

 ### New Watches